-Upcycled Cotton We are very happy to have started incorporating upcycled cotton into our collections.
-We source GDR second-hand white bed sheets from all over Germany.
-There is a huge supply and we find them in great condition, thickly woven and stronger than most cottons you find in fabric stores today.
-We love the quality and it feels great to recycle a pre-existing product, allowing us to tread lighter in the world of clothing production.
-Any bed sheets with imperfections we use for our printed fabric.
-We hand print with eco friendly textile paint and the busy pattern conceals any marks or blemishes.
-This technique of painting or hand dying directly onto the fabric, followed by heat setting, means no colour is washed down the drain.
-We store the colour for next time.
-We’ve also started Upcycling 100% cotton Molton mattress protectors.
-They are a lovely warm fabric for Winter.
-We wash them, dye them, cut them up to create our Jackets and long-sleeve Tunics.
+Upcycled Cotton: We source GDR second-hand white bed sheets from all over Germany — there is a huge supply and we find them in great condition, thickly woven, and stronger than most cotton you find in fabric stores today.
+Any bed sheets with imperfections we use for our printed fabric, which is hand printed with eco-friendly textile paint.
+This technique of painting or hand-dying directly onto the fabric, followed by heat setting, means no color is washed down the drain, and we store the color for repeated use.
+We’ve also started Upcycling 100% cotton Molton mattress protectors, which are great for winter.
+We wash them, dye them, and cut them up to create our jackets and long-sleeve tunics.